This post about using the color wheel for decorating was updated in May 2023.

 Tertiary colors are formed by mixing a primary color with a secondary color next to it.
 They are yellow-orange, red-orange, red-violet, blue-violet, blue-green and yellow-green.

 Keep in mind: blues, greens and purples tend to be cooler tones that are more calming, and oranges, yellows, browns, reds and pinks are warmer tones that are more exciting.
 Before you pick a color palette, it’s important that you know what kind of feel you want in your room.

-Start with a color you really love (thinking about what color you wear the most is a good starting point), then have fun with mixing varying shades, from light to dark, or keep it classic by sticking to one shade.
+Start with a color you really love (for a good starting point, think about what color you wear the most), then have fun with mixing varying shades, from light to dark, or keep it classic by sticking to one shade.
 Everything is fair game, from the walls to upholstery to accessories.

 The best way to create a cohesive look is to follow the 60-30-10 rule — 60 percent dominant color, 30 percent secondary color and 10 percent accent color.
 To create a more relaxing vibe in a space, such as a bedroom, choose muted hues or cool tones.
 For a more energetic feel, go for more saturated hues or warm tones.

 As they say, opposites attract.
+Complementary colors on the color wheel are colors that are across from each other.
 Choosing two complementary colors creates an energizing, high-contrast color scheme.
 It’s also a pretty simple concept: pair two colors from opposite sides of the color wheel, such as purple with yellow, blue with orange or red with green.

-For example, invigorate a room with spa blue and a touch of coral, go global with aubergine and saffron or freshen up with raspberry and lime green.
+For example, invigorate a room with spa blue and a touch of pink, go global with aubergine and saffron or freshen up with raspberry and lime green.
 When we use two contrasting, vivid colors, we like to favor one color over the other, or use both of them for accents against a neutral background.
 A healthy dose of white and plenty of natural light never hurts!

 Triad Color Scheme